You may report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.

 LUCENTIS® (ranibizumab injection) is indicated for the treatment of patients with:

-Increases in intraocular pressure (IOP) have been noted both pre-injection and post-injection (at 60 minutes) with LUCENTIS.
-Monitor intraocular pressure prior to and following intravitreal injection with LUCENTIS and manage appropriately.
+Increases in intraocular pressure have been noted both pre-injection and post-injection with LUCENTIS.

 Although there was a low rate of arterial thromboembolic events (ATEs) observed in the LUCENTIS clinical trials, there is a potential risk of ATEs following intravitreal use of VEGF inhibitors.
 ATEs are defined as nonfatal stroke, nonfatal myocardial infarction, or vascular death (including deaths of unknown cause).

 Fatal events occurred more frequently in patients with DME and DR at baseline treated monthly with LUCENTIS compared with control.
-A pooled analysis of Studies D-1 and D-2, showed that fatalities in the first 2 years occurred in 4.4% (11 of 250) of patients treated with 0.5 mg LUCENTIS, in 2.8% (7 of 250) of patients treated with 0.3 mg LUCENTIS, and in 1.2% (3 of 250) of control patients.
-Over 3 years, fatalities occurred in 6.4% (16 of 249) of patients treated with 0.5 mg LUCENTIS and in 4.4% (11 of 250) of patients treated with 0.3 mg LUCENTIS.
 Although the rate of fatal events was low and included causes of death typical of patients with advanced diabetic complications, a potential relationship between these events and intravitreal use of VEGF inhibitors cannot be excluded.

 In the LUCENTIS Phase III clinical trials, the most common ocular side effects included conjunctival hemorrhage, eye pain, vitreous floaters, and increased intraocular pressure.
 The most common non-ocular side effects included nasopharyngitis, anemia, nausea, and cough.